-Maintain a fuel reduced zone around all buildings or assets which extends 20 metres from the outermost point of the building or
+Maintain a fuel reduced zone around all buildings or assets which extends 20 metres from the outermost point of the building or asset

-- " Gutters, roofs, and walls of all buildings to be free of flammable - " Trees over 5 metres in height within the 20-metre zone to be under pruned up to 2 metres - Trees or shrubs within 2 metres of the asset shall be pruned to a height no greater than 2 metres and/or pruned away from the asset to a distance no greater than 2 metres.
+- " Gutters, roofs, and walls of all buildings to be free of flammable - Gutters, noots, and wails of all buildings to be free of frammable matter and maintained.
+Fuel load within the 20-metre zone is reduced and maintained to no more than 2 tonne per hectare. - " Trees over 5 metres in height within the 20-metre zone to be under pruned up to 2 metres - Trees or shrubs within 2 metres of the asset shall be pruned to a height no greater than 2 metres and/or pruned away from the asset to a distance no greater than 2 metres.